Mahdi-Razi-Gandomani/camScanner/README.md

 ## Demo

 This is a demo of how this program works.
-The program automatically detects the outline of the document and highlights it, then after correctking the document's orientation and enhancing the text, shows the output.
+The program automatically detects the outline of the document and highlights it in , then after correctking the document's orientation and enhancing the text, shows the output.

 ![Original](images/output.png)